sijokuruvilla/skg_blog/pages/reachme.md

 For any aspects related to guidance on any matter, you are best advised to mail in to v@r - volunteers@rethinkfoundation.in

-Should it be a matter that you absolutely have to reach me personally, you may write to me at skg@sijokuruvilla.in.
+Should it be a matter that you absolutely have to reach me personally, you may write to me at office@sijokuruvilla.in.

 FB messages & LinkedIn would be perhaps see the slowest response times.
 I check those inboxes infrequently.